BentoBoxWorld/AOneBlock/README.md

 ### Other Plugins

-* To use the Holographic phase names, you will need to install the [Holographic Displays plugin](https://dev.bukkit.org/projects/holographic-displays)
+* To use the Holographic phase names, you will need to install [UniHologram](https://www.spigotmc.org/resources/unihologram.108572/)

 Bugs and Feature requests